Users, Groups and ACLs¶

 vOneCloud can manage different types of users, attending to the permissions they have over infrastructure and logical resources.

 |Cloud Administrators||enough privileges to perform any operation on any object||vcenter|

 |VDC Administrators||manage a limited set of resources and users||vdcadmin|

 |VDC & End Users||access a simplified view with limited actions to create new VMs||cloud|

 Group & VDC Management¶

-A group of users makes it possible to isolate users and resources.
-A user can see and use the shared resources from other users.
-The group is an authorization boundary for the users, but you can also partition your cloud infrastructure and define what resources are available to each group using Virtual Data Centers (VDC).
+A group in vOneCloud is an authorization boundary for users, but it can also be used to partition the cloud infrastructure and define what resources are available to each group.